-And what Denis Wischniewski, trail runner and editor of Trail, Germany's biggest and best known magazine for trail running, doesn't even mention in his column, is how material intensive running, trail running can be, especially in terms of shoes - a broad rule is to use as many pair of shoes a year as you run in a week in order to reduce the possibility of injury.
-As is often, the the case, reality of running is more complicated than advertised, but being open and honest about contradictions and complicity is a start, a start for a different practice altogether, one that a lot of big brands in the industry started to take years ago and continue to take.
+And what Denis Wischniewski, trail runner and editor of Trail, Germany's biggest and best-known magazine for trail running, doesn't even mention in his column, is how material intensive running, trail running can be, especially in terms of shoes - a broad rule is to use as many pair of shoes a year as you run in a week in order to reduce the possibility of injury.
+As is often the case, the reality of running is more complicated than advertised, but being open and honest about contradictions and complicity is a start, a start for a different practice altogether, one that a lot of big brands in the industry started to make years ago and continue to make.

-Despite these contradictions I am still convinced that a practice that is based on moving in the outdoors is able to create a different relation, a different relation to oneself, to other people, to the environment, and yes, maybe even to other species - to the deer, the ferns, the larches, the lichens - maybe I really believe that running, that trail running might be a possibility of creating a multispecies conscience, a conscience of becoming-with19, (...) things and living beings (...) inside and outside human and nonhuman bodies20 as Donna Haraway examines and establishes, a conscience that is ensued by a practice of passion and action, detachment and attachment, (...) cultivating response-ability; that is also collective knowing and doing, an ecology of
+Despite these contradictions I am still convinced that a practice that is based on moving in the outdoors is able to create a different relation to oneself, to other people, to the environment, and yes, maybe even to other species - to the deer, ferns, larches and lichens - maybe I really believe that running, that trail running might be a possibility of creating a multispecies conscience, a conscience of "becoming-with19, (...) things and living beings (...) inside and outside human and nonhuman bodies"20 as Donna Haraway examines and establishes, a conscience that is ensued by a practice of "passion and action, detachment and attachment, (...) cultivating response-ability; that is also collective knowing and doing, an ecology of practices."21 What if I really believe that.